hrumachis/mo_dev_test/readme.md

+# Multiorders Developer Test

+Here at Multiorders we process shipments for sellers in various marketplaces, one of the features we have is to allow the configuration is shipment labels for the sellers orders.
+We are looking to expand our capabilities in this domain and allow for a more powerful way for our users to create custom templates for their labels.
+To do that we need to create a tool that generates a canvas representation of a label out of a JSON data structure.

-# How to run project
+### How to run project
 run commands in project directory:<br>
 `npm install`<br>
 `npm start label.json` // first argument is path to json file<br>

-# JS code style
+### JS code style
 * private class functions, variables starts with underscore '_'

-# Json Schema
+## Json Schema
 ```javascript
 {
     width: number, // required